stiftelsen-effekt/main-site/README.md

 `npm install`

-Copy the `.env.production` file to `.env.local` and fill in the missing values.
+Copy the `.env.example` file to `.env.local` and replace missing values.

 To start the development server run